daiiz/pimento/README.md

 ## Run local server on docker

+Start the local server on port 5001.

 ```
 $ make run-server
-# or
-$ make run-server-dev
 ```

-Start the local server on port 5001.

 ## Environment variables